Where are 6 month LPN Programs in Ct?

 1. Level of authority

 An RN helps doctors by implementing any instructions regarding patients in the hospital.
-He or she makes sure that patients take medication on time and follow up with medical tests like MRIs and X Rays.
+He or she ensures patients take medication on time and follow up with medical tests like MRIs and X Rays.
 RNs also follow up on discharged patients and compile reports for doctors.

 2. IV Drip Therapy